andyhoffman12/Start-Menu-Layout/README.md

+Credit for the original script goes to Kevin Johnston: https://github.com/kmjohnston/PowerShell/tree/master/StartMenuLayout

 # Start-Menu-Layout
 Windows 10 Dynamic Start Menu Script.
 This adds custom groups to the Windows 10 start menu and can be updated on the fly for users.
-Credit for the original script goes to Kevin Johnston: https://github.com/kmjohnston/PowerShell/tree/master/StartMenuLayout
+Lets you define a master list of applications you want to appear on a menu but will build the Layout and exclude missing applications on a pc.
+Giving you the ability to update applications using your normal tools and Update the menu pinnings as needed for employee ease of use.

 # Instructions
 Save the menu.JSON in some place that workstations can access, I use domain.local\netlogon\StartMenu